paulperet/word2vec/README.md

 # Word2Vec using Skip-Gram and Noise Contrastive Estimation

 This program can be used to train word embeddings from any text file (with BERT tokenizer).
+Note that it is not the most optimized implementation, I recommend to use other librairies like Gensim for production.

 This is an implementation of the paper :